JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Optimal Partitioning

 \subsection{Preliminaries and Problem Setup}

 The partitioning algorithm analyzes the pooled reservoir sample of data to determine how best to partition the dataset.
 The goal of the partitioning algorithm is to find a partitioning such that the subsequent queries issued to the \syn have low-error.
 Surprisingly enough, the partitioning algorithm does not need an exact query workload to perform this optimization.
 It simply needs a focus aggregation function (e.g., SUM, COUNT, AVG) and finds a partitioning that minimizes the worst-case query error for sufficiently large predicates.
 Given a set of $O(m)$ samples $S$, the goal is to construct a data structure that supports the following operations. (i) Insert or delete a sample from $\samples$ efficiently, and (ii) when a partitioning request comes, it creates a near-optimum partition tree $\PASStree$ in $o(m)$ time.

-In order to find a near-optimum partition tree we define the following optimization problem.
-Let $Q$ be a set of possible aggregate queries with a predicate.
-And, let $\Theta$ be the set of all \syn synopses defined by rectangular partitioning conditions over $k$ partitions.
-The main optimization objective is to minimize the maximum error over the query workload: The error is defined as the length of the confidence interval, as defined in the previous section.
-Since the catch-up variance is usually extremely smaller than the sample estimate variance, we focus on minimizing the maximum length of the confidence interval with respect to the sample estimate variance $\nu_s(\cdot)$.
-For simplicity, when we say variance we always mean the sample estimate variance.
+Let $Q$ be a set of possible aggregate queries with a predicate. \reviewtwo{And, let $\Theta$ be the set of all \syn synopses with $k$ leaf nodes.
+Each $\syn$ consists of a hierarchical rectangular partitioning having $k$ partitions/buckets in the last level.} The main optimization we need to solve to find a good enough partitioning is to minimize the maximum error over the query workload: The error is defined as the length of the confidence interval, as defined in the previous section.
+Since the catch-up variance is usually extremely smaller than the sample estimate variance, we focus on minimizing the maximum length of the confidence interval with respect to the sample estimate variance $\nu_s(\cdot)$. \reviewone{Indeed, the catch-up phase is running in the background retrieving a large number of samples as the time passes.
+Hence, the estimations in every node of the \syn are constantly improving reducing $var(\phi_q(H_i))$ for each partition $R_i$.
+On the other hand, the number of samples $S$ that we are storing explicitly are limited making the sample estimate variance larger than the catch-up variance.} For simplicity, when we say variance we always mean the sample estimate variance.